 Once you have the SDK installed, you need to restart PowerShell to carry out the remainder of this recipe.

-In step 2, you create a new folder (C:\Foo\Cmdlet) which you use for developing your cmdlet.
+In step 2, you create a new folder (C:\Foo\Cmdlet), which you use for developing your cmdlet.
 This step generates the following output: